 SUPPORTING FUTURE BIPOC HERBALISTS

 Ancestral Apothecary School was born of a dream and a prayer to create herbal educational spaces centered on people of color.
 Herbal medicine has always been integral to people’s resilience in the struggle for liberation and this moment is no different.
 We believe in the power of plants and our ancestral medicine to help us heal individually and collectively from systemic racism and the impact it has had on Brown, Black, Indigenous and People of Color (BIPOC) and QTBIPOC (Queer, Trans, Black, Indigenous and People of Color).

 Every year we raise funds for BIPOC & QTBIPOC students who apply to our Cecemmana program.
 Cecemmana is a Nahuatl word that means to sprinkle and plant seeds on the earth.
 This program is dedicated to planting seeds in our diverse communities for future herbalists.
-This 250-hour training will provide students a solid foundation in the art, science & spirituality of herbal medicine from a people of color (poc)-centered perspective.
+This comprehensive training will provide students a solid foundation in the art, science & spirituality of herbal medicine from a people of color (poc)-centered perspective.